flybywiresim/installer-data/README.md

 To change the configuration, please submit a pull request with your changes to the `config.ts` file.

 To build the configuration locally, run `npm run build <filename>`.
 The resulting json file will be placed in the `dist` folder.
+This is only for testing purposes, you will not need the locally built config file.

 If a PR is created from a branch of the main repo the configuration will be automatically build and deployed to the CDN.
 The URL will be `https://cdn.flybywiresim.com/installer/config/pr-<PR-NUMBER>.json`.